-D. ALLOWANCE OF ADJUSTMENT.-The Director of Taxation will act on this application within a period of 90 days from whichever of the following two dates is the later:

-1. The date on which this application is filed; or

-2. The last day of the month in which falls the last date prescribed by law (including any extension of time granted) for filing the return for the taxable year of the NOL from which the carryback results.

-E. DISALLOWANCE OF APPLICATION.- Any application which contains material omissions or computation errors which the Director of Taxation deems cannot be corrected within the 90-day period may be disallowed.
+- D. ALLOWANCE OF ADJUSTMENT.-The Director of Taxation will act on this application within 90 days from whichever of the following two dates is later: - 1.
+The date on which this application is filed; or - 2.
+The last day of the month in which falls the last date prescribed by law (including any extension of time granted) for filing the return for the taxable year of the NOL from which the carryback results. - E. DISALLOWANCE OF APPLICATION.- Any application which contains material omissions or computation errors which the Director of Taxation deems cannot be corrected within the 90-day period may be disallowed.
 This application for a tentative carryback adjustment does not constitute a claim for credit or refund.
 If this application is disallowed in whole or in part, no suit based thereon may be maintained in any court for the recovery of the tax.
-The taxpayer may, however, file a regular claim for credit or refund on an amended return at any time before the expiration of the applicable period of limitation, as further explained in instruction G.

-F. ASSESSMENT OF ERRONEOUS AL-LOWANCES.-Any amount applied, credited, or refunded on the basis of this application which is later determined by the Director of Taxation to be excessive may be assessed as a deficiency as if it were due to a mathematical error appearing on the return.

-G. AMENDED RETURN.-An individual, estate, trust, or fiduciary may obtain a refund by filing an amended return.
+The taxpayer may, however, file a regular claim for credit or refund on an amended return at any time before the expiration of the applicable period of limitation, as further explained in Item G. - F. EXCESS ALLOWANCES.-Any amount applied, credited, or refunded on the basis of this application which is later determined by the Department of Taxation to be excessive may be assessed as a deficiency as if it were due to a mathematical or clerical error appearing on the return. - G. AMENDED RETURN.-An individual, estate, trust, or fiduciary may obtain a refund by filing an amended return.
 A separate amended return must be filed for each year that a refund is requested.
 Generally, the amended return must be filed within 3 years after the due date of the return for the tax year of the NOL.

 If you are an individual, fill in the amended return oval and the NOL Carryback oval at the top of Form N-11 or Form N-15.
 Complete your amended return with all of the correct information.
 Attach Schedule AMD, Explanation of Changes on Amended Return, to the income tax return.
-Also attach all schedules, forms, and attachments required to file a complete return, including, but not limited to, Schedule CR and Schedule X, even if the credits were claimed on the original return.
+Also attach all forms and statements required to file a complete return.
+If you are claiming any tax credits, remember to attach the required forms, such as Schedule CR and Schedule X, even if you claimed the credits on the original return.
 A copy of your original federal income tax return for the loss year must also be attached.

-H. YEARS TO WHICH YOU MAY CARRY A NOL.-Generally, you must first carry a NOL back to the second tax year before the loss.
-The portion of a NOL for a tax year that's an "eligible loss" may be carried back to the 3 preceding tax years.
+H. YEARS TO WHICH YOU MAY CARRY AN NOL .- Generally, you must first carry an NOL back to the second tax year before the loss.
+The portion of an NOL for a tax year that's an "eligible loss" may be carried back to the 3 preceding tax years.
 In the case of an individual, eligible losses are property losses arising from fire, storm, shipwreck, or other casualty, or from theft.
 In the case of a taxpayer that's a small business (a sole proprietorship whose average annual gross receipts are \$5 million or less for the tax year in which the loss arose), or engaged in the trade or business of farming, eligible losses are NOLs attributable to Presidentially declared disasters.
 Farming losses may be carried back to the 5 preceding tax years.